 A license suspension is only a suspension, meaning that you have lost your driving privileges for a specified period of time.
-If you have been caught driving while your license was suspended (DWLS) your fines will go up and the length of your suspension will be increased.
+If you have been caught driving while your license was suspended (DWLS) in Waukegan, Lake County or elsewhere in Illinois, your fines will go up and the length of your suspension may be increased.

 An attorney skilled and knowledgeable in DWLS may be able to secure a restricted driver's license on your behalf or help lift the suspension entirely.

 Contact Alan E. Jones, P.C., to discuss your traffic violations issues and how I may be able to help you clear up a DWLS or a license revocation: 866-916-0944.

 I have focused the bulk of my 25-year legal practice as a criminal defense attorney with a concentration on traffic law.
 I have served as chair of the Traffic Section Council of the Illinois State Bar Association, which has helped me learn the nuances of traffic law, in particular issues of license suspension and revocation, and how to help you.

 Suspension is quite different from a license revocation.
 Under revocation, your privileges are taken away, indefinitely.
 A suspension (a fixed-term stop from driving) can happen for a number of reasons, including:

 - Lack of paying child support

 - Tollway evasions or violations

 - Suspension of your license from the Secretary of State for DUI

 - Not paying fines, including not paying parking violations